dgoldman0/socialdistancing/README.md

 # An Epidemic Model Analyzing Social Distancing

 Social distancing is being attempted to limit the impact of the coronavirus, but little has been done to ensure that social distancing of this kind will be safe and effective.
+This repository is a work in progress.
+Right now, the objective is to continue research into the efficacy and impact of social distancing, and other related topics.
+This repository will be updated frequently as more analysis is performed.
+I plan on releasing a final version of this project at some point.
+If I can improve my skills a little, or find someone to help, I would like to turn the project into a Jupyter notebook and publish it as a webpage, so that people can interact with the models themselves.

 ## Models

+### Basic Alterations to the SEIR Model

 - [Basic SEIR model](https://github.com/dgoldman0/socialdistancing/blob/master/seir.py)
 - [Inclusion of low and high risk categories](https://github.com/dgoldman0/socialdistancing/blob/master/seir2.py)
 - [Analysis of curves varying the level of social distancing of low risk group](https://github.com/dgoldman0/socialdistancing/blob/master/seir3.py)
 - [Analysis of relative mortality rates at varying levels of social distancing](https://github.com/dgoldman0/socialdistancing/blob/master/seir4.py)
 - [Final analysis incorporating healthcare resource overload and specific estimated parameters](https://github.com/dgoldman0/socialdistancing/blob/master/seir5.py)

+### Further Model Research

+While seir5.py is considered a final model and should be fully functional for analysis, more work can be done.
+Included in more recent drafts of this project is a [modulated distancing model](https://github.com/dgoldman0/socialdistancing/blob/master/seir5.py), which uses voluntary social distancing resulting from a rolling average reporting system.
+More information on this model can be found in its own [dedicated README file](https://github.com/dgoldman0/socialdistancing/blob/master/rolling.md).

+Aside from these basic alterations to the SEIR model, the multi_sir folder will store ideas relating to simplifications of complex compartmental models and hybrids between compartmental and graph based models.

 ## Data Sources and Estimates

-## Hospital Bed Capacity
+### Hospital Bed Capacity

 Hospital bed capacity is estimated based on figures from [COVIDACTNOW](https://covidactnow.org/).
 The model assumes that there are roughly enough hospital beds for 0.22% of the population, with 60% capacity, and an emergency capacity build of roughly 200%.
 As a conservative estimate, I chose 0.1% for my capacity limit.

-## Case Fatality Rate
+### Case Fatality Rate

 The case fatality rate estimates are all over the board, and seem to vary based on the quality of the health care system, the age of the patient, and so on.
 Mortality seems to be orders of magnitude higher in at risk populations compared to low risk populations.
 COVIDACTNOW estimates a case fatality rate of 1.1% with an additional 1% if hospitals are overburdened.